philiplb/CRUDlex/docs/html/0.9.10/_sources/api/EntityDefinition.txt

         Gets all field names, including the implicit ones like "id" or "created_at".

-        :returns: array the field names
+        :returns: string[] the field names

     .. php:method:: setListFields($listFields)